humanitycodes/www/coursework/lessons/slides/sinatra-tdd-rspec-intro.md

-## arst
+## Setting up our specs

 RSpec specs are usually organized into a `spec` folder, which itself typically has a folder structure that mirrors the structure of your app.
-So for example, for a `pluralize` method in
+So for example, for a `pluralize` method in:

 ```
 helpers/string_helpers.rb
 ```

-we'd put our spec in
+we'd put our spec in:

 ```
 spec/helpers/string_helpers/pluralize_spec.rb